 Venn diagrams are a simple yet effective tool to visualise logical relationships between different groups of information.
 They clearly illustrate how items are similar or different.
-They’ve found a place in the business world, helping to solve and illustrate complex problems in a clear, visual manner.
+They’ve found their place in the business world, helping to solve and illustrate complex problems in a clear, visual manner.
 Use our editable Venn Diagram template and guide to easily create your own Venn diagrams.

 The basic Venn Diagram- 2 circles